gtsystem/python-remotezip/README.md

 * ...
 Please look at the [requests](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request) documentation for futher usage details.
 * **initial\_buffer\_size**: How much data (in bytes) to fetch during the first connection to download the zip file central directory.
 If your zip file conteins a lot of files, would be a good idea to increase this parameter in order to avoid the need for further remote requests. *Default: 64kb*.
 * **session**: a custom session object to use for the request.
+* **support_suffix_range**: You can set this attribute to `False` if the remote server doesn't support suffix range (negative offset).
+Notice that this option will use one more HEAD request to fetch the content length.

 ### Class Interface